cobalthq/cobalt-product-public-docs/layouts/shortcodes/big-pic-UI-steps.md

 When you set up a pentest through the UI, you're going through the following stages of our pentest wizard:

-- Define the Asset
+- Review the asset
-- Create Pentest Objectives
+- Set pentest requirements
-- Specify Pentest Details
+- Add pentest details
-- Plan the Pentest
+- Plan and scope the pentest